 Inle Lake is one of the places that are highly recommended to be visited in Myanmar.
 And what better way to reach this beautiful lake if not by getting there on one’s own feet?

-There is a nice and easy trekking route to Inle Lake starting from Kalaw, the latter being around 2 hours away by bus from Mandalay.
+There is an excellent and easy trekking route to Inle Lake starting from Kalaw, the latter being around 2 hours away by bus from Mandalay.

-The reward of the trek is among other things what can be seen on the route and the experience of meeting and staying overnight with the locals.
-There are some nice views and vegetation to be seen.
-Personally I have enjoyed the contrast between the wild vegetation and the well organised rice fields and scenes of antiquated rural life.
+The reward of the trek is among other things that can be seen on the route and the experience of meeting and staying overnight with the locals.
+There are some cracking views and interesting vegetation to be seen.
+Personally, I have enjoyed the contrast between the wild vegetation and the well-organised rice fields and scenes of old rural life.